 Holwell appears to be a village with polarised opinions on most matters and the number of houses to be built during the life of this Plan was no exception.
-Some people wanted no further development other than what is allowed by the Local Plan and others were keen to see up to 10 houses built, with the likely consensus being somewhere in the middle The Plan allocates sites for 3 dwellings, plus a reserve site and a site for affordable housing if required in the future.
+Some people wanted no further development other than what is allowed by the Local Plan and others were keen to see up to 10 houses built, with the likely consensus being somewhere in the middle The Plan allocates sites for 4 dwellings and a site for affordable housing if required in the future.